 They are eligible to apply for residential accommodation available on campus at their own expense (subject to availability).
-They can also gain access to essential library and computing services and facilities as well as sports facilities.
+They can also gain access to essential academic services and facilities (e.g. library, computing services) at the University.

 Such students are not entitled to any financial assistance/award offered by the University, such as Postgraduate Studentships and Research Tuition Scholarships.
 They are also not eligible for medical and dental benefits.
 Therefore, students are strongly advised to acquire travel insurance, and any other medical or insurance coverage they consider necessary for their stay in Hong Kong.

 At the end of their study at the University, visiting research students will be issued an academic report, detailing, amongst other things, their period of stay at the University and the coursework, if any, they have undertaken.

 Within one month upon completion of visiting research studies, students are required to complete Form SGS20 "Report on Visiting Studies at CityU" and a "Survey on Expectations and Experience of Visiting Research Students at CityU"

 Non-local students must obtain a student visa or an entry permit to study in Hong Kong.
-If you need advice on visa requirements, please consult the HK Immigration Department, HSAR.
+If you need advice on visa requirements, please consult the HK Immigration Department, HKSAR.
 For applicants from the Mainland, Taiwan and Macao, the cumulative duration of short-term studies taken up by any student should not exceed 180 days within any 12-month period.
 If you need further information, please refer to HK Immigration Department's Guidebook for Entry for Study in Hong Kong.